Ever wonder why some websites pump out viral post after viral post?

 Cosmo has some of the most click-worthy headlines out there:

 Without power words, these headlines would be boring.
-Removing the power words makes the headlines above instantly less enticing:
+Removing the power words (bolded below) makes the headlines above instantly less enticing:

 Us Weekly uses power words in almost every single headline they publish:

-The words “Reveals”, “Sneak Peek” and “Suffers” pique curiosity and trigger an emotional response that acts as a magnet for clicks.
+The words “Reveals”, “Sports” and “Show Off” pique curiosity and trigger an emotional response that acts as a magnet for clicks.

 Use power words in your headlines to make them so irresistible readers can’t help but click.